Engineer-Aritra/Personality-App/README.md

 # Personality Quiz App

-A Flutter project to guess a user's personality based on preformatted choices in the form a quiz.
+A Flutter project to guess a user's personality based on preformatted choices in the form of a quiz.

 >You can add more questions and choices to the 'questions' source file.